 I have uploaded my new translation of the Third Epistle of John.

 June 23rd, 2009

 Word for Windows Section: (NOTE: for the Word documents, WordPad might open them.
 Except WordPad might not display the footnotes.
-You can download for free the Open Office Suite software free by clicking here, or, from Microsoft's website, a Word Viewer for read-only purposes, by clicking here.)
+You can download for free the Free Office suite software for Windows, Linux, and Android, free, by clicking here.)

 PDF Section: These documents are in PDF (Portable Document Format), readable by most all platforms- Windows, Macintosh and Linux.
 Besides cross-platform compatibility, another advantage to these is that you don't have to download and install any fonts.
 To read these, you probably already have Adobe Acrobat Reader.
 To download these files, right-click the links, and then choose "save as" or "save link as."
 I will from now on be putting most of my efforts into these PDF editions, since I don't have to use as much time adding changes to all the various Word editions.